Codium-ai/cover-agent/README.md

 We invite the open-source community to collaborate and help extend the capabilities of Cover Agent, continuing its development as a cutting-edge solution in the domain of automated unit test generation.

-## Roadmap
-Below is the roadmap of planned features, with the current implementation status:

-- [x] Automatically generates unit tests for your software projects, utilizing advanced AI models to ensure comprehensive test coverage and quality assurance. (similar to Meta)
-  - [x] Being able to generate tests for different programming languages
-  - [ ] Being able to deal with a large variety of testing scenarios
-- [ ] Generate new tests that are focused on the PR changeset
-- [ ] [TODO] Cover more test generation pains
-- [ ] Connectors for GitHub Actions, Jenkins, CircleCI, Travis CI, and more

 ## Overview
 This tool is part of a broader suite of utilities designed to automate the creation of unit tests for software projects.
 Utilizing advanced Generative AI models, it aims to simplify and expedite the testing process, ensuring high-quality software development.
 The system comprises several components:
 1. **Test Runner:** Executes the command or scripts to run the test suite and generate code coverage reports.